Kuuuube/Artisan_Stock_Checker/README.md

     }
     ```

-3. Add the new hardnesses, sizes, or colors to the function.
+3. Add the new hardnesses, sizes, or colors to the function in `artisan_mousepads.py`.
 For example, adding color `9` to the FX Raiden:

     ```python
     def fx_raiden():